common-voice/community-playbook/sub_pages/Lang_Variant.md

 ### What if some  countries, communities and regions have very different vocabulary?

-In many cases languages as spoken in different places have different words for the same thing, for example in English what is called a lorry [eng-GB] in England might be called a truck [eng-US] in the United States.
-Similarly, in Mexico, the word for computer is computadora [spa-MX], while in Spain it is ordenador [spa-ES].
+In many cases languages as spoken in different places have different words for the same thing, for example in English what is called a *lorry* [eng-GB] in England might be called a *truck* [eng-US] in the United States.
+Similarly, in Mexico, the word for computer is *computadora* [spa-MX], while in Spain it is *ordenador* [spa-ES].

 It might also be that there are differences within a country, such as between regions or between urban and rural areas.
-For example, Catalan spoken in the Valencian area has different words and different endings on verbs, such as eixir “to go out” [cat-valencia] versus sortir “to go out” [cat].
+For example, Catalan spoken in the Valencian area has different words and different endings on verbs, such as *eixir* “to go out” [cat-valencia] versus *sortir* “to go out” [cat].

 When people have exposure to many different varieties they are often familiar with the differences, but will only use the one that applies to their own.
 If there are large and well defined differences then it can be worth representing with different variants in Common Voice.

 ### Are words in the language pronounced differently in different countries or regions?

 If the language is mostly written the same way, but words are pronounced differently in different countries or regions or communities then you may want to represent this using accents.
 This includes if there are regular differences in writing.
-For example, spelling differences between US and non-US English, the word colour [eng] may be spelt color, but the difference in spelling doesn’t change how the word is pronounced.
+For example, spelling differences between US and non-US English, the word *colour* [eng] may be spelt *color*, but the difference in spelling doesn’t change how the word is pronounced.

-Sometimes there may be a lot of major differences in spelling and pronunciation, such as dreamt [eng] in the United Kingdom versus dreamed in the United States, or huit [cat] “eight” in the west of the Catalan-speaking area versus vuit [cat] “eight” in the east.
+Sometimes there may be a lot of major differences in spelling and pronunciation, such as *dreamt* [eng] in the United Kingdom versus *dreamed* in the United States, or *huit* [cat] “eight” in the west of the Catalan-speaking area versus *vuit* [cat] “eight” in the east.
 This may call for a different variant.

 ### Do some speakers use a different writing system to write the language?

 Some languages are written with different writing systems depending on where they are spoken.
-For example Serbian can be written in Cyrillic, река “river” [srp-Cyrl] and Latin reka “river” [srp-Latn].
+For example Serbian can be written in Cyrillic, *река* “river” [srp-Cyrl] and Latin *reka* “river” [srp-Latn].
 Other examples would be Konkani (Latin and Devanagari), Punjabi (Perso-Arabic and Devanagari) or Crimean Tatar (Latin and Cyrillic).
 For the moment these can be best treated as variants, but multiple orthographies for the same language or variant will be possible later in 2022.

 When people use the same vocabulary and grammar but pronounce words differently then we call this an accent, a speaker may have more than one accent in a language.